PriyanshuKundalia/tiny-ai-summarizer/JOURNEY.md

 ---

-**Total time invested**: ~25 hours over 6 days
+**Total time invested**: ~12 hours over 2 days
-**Most challenging part**: Balancing speed vs quality
+**Most challenging part**: Balancing speed vs quality in limited time
 **Most rewarding moment**: Seeing it work on a real 5000-word article
-**Biggest learning**: AI isn't magic - it's about making good trade-offs
+**Biggest learning**: AI isn't magic - it's about making smart trade-offs quickly

-*This project taught me that building AI apps is less about the AI and more about understanding users, handling edge cases, and making good engineering decisions.*
+*This project taught me that building AI apps is less about the AI and more about understanding users, handling edge cases, and making good engineering decisions under time pressure.*